toamber2/apocalyptica/README.md

 * Users can read about the band in the Bio section on the homepage, by reading the individual bios on the Members page, and can access more information about them by following the Facebook link in the footer.

 * Users can see the concert calendar on the homepage, so they can plan to attend a concert.
 They can purchase tickets to a show by clicking the "buy" link.

+* Users can click "Contact" in the navbar and be directed to the Contact page.
+There they can view the Contact form.
+The form has text input fields for Name, Email and Message.

+If a user clicks Submit without entering a value for all three of these fields, they will get a message that informs them that they must enter a value for the required field.

+If a user enters an email address without an @ sign, tney will be prompted to add that character.
+If they add the @ character at the end, they will be prompted to add the rest of the email address.

+If the user enters appropriate values in all three fields and then clicks Submit, the site will return a 405 error.
+This error occurs because the contact form is not connected to a backend at this time.

 ### Testing Responsiveness
 Photos, video, tables, contact form and photo cards are responsive at each screen size: mobile, tablet, and desktop.
 Tablet and mobile screen sizes render well in portrait and landscape modes.
 This was tested using Chrome Developer Tools.